 These crosscutting themes signify the interrelated nature of the strands of both sets of standards and present them in an integrated context.
-Emphasis will be placed on building and strengthening a balance of all of the English Language Arts skill sets, all aligned to the CCSS, in listening, speaking, reading, researching, and writing.
-The ELA curriculum will be designed to provide a broad range of instruction in reading, literature, writing, listening and speaking, and language conventions.
+Emphasis is placed on building and strengthening a balance of all of the English Language Arts skill sets, all aligned to the CCSS, in listening, speaking, reading, researching, and writing.
+The ELA curriculum is designed to provide a broad range of instruction in reading, literature, writing, listening and speaking, and language conventions.

-These also will emphasize the writing process necessary for clear and effective academic writing, as students work in various genres from narratives to research papers.
-Students will become familiar with the elements and techniques of literature, including plot, setting, character, narrator and voice, theme, irony, foreshadowing, and symbolism.
-They will learn to become literary critics of poetry, drama, short stories, and novels.
-These efforts will be supported by grammar and vocabulary practice.
-Use of inquiry and the discovery process will encourage students to fully challenge and engage their diverse learning styles.
-This experience-centered approach will mirror the learning required at the college level and in real life.
+These also emphasize the writing process necessary for clear and effective academic writing, as students work in various genres from narratives to research papers.
+Students become familiar with the elements and techniques of literature, including plot, setting, character, narrator and voice, theme, irony, foreshadowing, and symbolism.
+They learn to become literary critics of poetry, drama, short stories, and novels.
+These efforts are supported by grammar and vocabulary practice.
+Use of inquiry and the discovery process encourages students to fully challenge and engage their diverse learning styles.
+This experience-centered approach mirrors the learning required at the college level and in real life.

-Across grades TK-3, ELA skills and content will be addressed both in the regular classroom and in small, multi-age reading groups.
-Reading groups will support the early development of phonemic awareness, phonics, and fluency.
-Classroom teachers will integrate additional focus on vocabulary and comprehension with reading and writing instruction across the curriculum.
+Across grades TK-3, ELA skills and content are addressed both in the regular classroom and in small, multi-age reading groups.
+Reading groups support the early development of phonemic awareness, phonics, and fluency.
+Classroom teachers integrate additional focus on vocabulary and comprehension with reading and writing instruction across the curriculum.

-ELA in grades 4-5 will incorporate literature circles and reader's workshop approach to further develop vocabulary and comprehension with both fiction and nonfiction.
-In addition, students will start to explore meaningful outputs of effective expressions by engaging in activities with authentic audiences utilizing strategies such as Reader's Theater, playwriting, filmmaking, and storytelling.
+ELA in grades 4-5 incorporates literature circles and reader's workshop approach to further develop vocabulary and comprehension with both fiction and nonfiction.
+In addition, students start to explore meaningful outputs of effective expressions by engaging in activities with authentic audiences utilizing strategies such as Reader's Theater, playwriting, filmmaking, and storytelling.

-MATHEMATICS (CORE): The math model that will be implemented will allow for teachers to facilitate learning around the grade level mathematical content standards while putting the Mathematical Practices of the CCSS at the forefront of the work.
-Curriculum tools will be carefully designed to build on these skills, giving students opportunities to make sense of problems and persevere in solving them through multi-day, rich mathematical problems.
+MATHEMATICS (CORE): The math model that is implemented allows for teachers to facilitate learning around the grade level mathematical content standards while putting the Mathematical Practices of the CCSS at the forefront of the work.
+Curriculum tools are carefully designed to build on these skills, giving students opportunities to make sense of problems and persevere in solving them through multi-day, rich mathematical problems.
 An example of such a tool includes Everyday Math, which contains a number of features that distinguishes it from other math curriculum.
 These features include: